Traditional tracking on the web faces significant challenges:

-- How many events do I need to 1) capture and 2) forward server-side?
+- How many events do I need to 1) collect and 2) forward server-side?

 - How can I link the server-side tracking to my CMP?

-- Is my data layer well-built?
-(This point is often underestimated)
+- Is my data layer set up well?
+(This point is often underestimated.)

-As you might suspect at this point, the implementation of any server-side tracking solution is a migration project.
+- As many already suspect at this point, implementing any server-side tracking solution is bound to be a migration project.

-This involves rebuilding tool by tool, all tags and triggers on the server side, checking the data quality and then routing the data via the server-side tracking to the desired tool, such as Google Analytics.
+This involves rebuilding tool by tool, all tags and triggers server-side, checking the data quality, and then routing the data via server-side tracking to the desired tool, such as Google Analytics.

-Depending on the complexity and the technical requirements, such a project can take between 1-8 weeks.
+Depending on the complexity and the technical requirements, such a project can take 1-8 weeks.

-On the one hand, there is the “do-it-yourself approach”.
-There are open frameworks for this, such as from Google (SS-GTM).
-As the name suggests, you have to invest a lot of time and work yourself here.
+On the one hand, there is the do-it-yourself approach to server-side tracking.
+There are open frameworks for this, such as from Google (SS-GTM), for example.
+With this approach, you can expect to invest considerable time and resources in exchange for a bespoke setup.